2 Chronicles 20 – Jehoshaphat’s Victory

 i.
 “You could have heard the sound even of the wind among the trees at the time, for they were as hushed and as quiet as you were just now.
 Oh, when you know the Lord means to deliver you, bow your head and just give him the quiet, deep, solemn worship of your spirit.”
 (Spurgeon)

 b.
 Then the Spirit of the LORD came upon Jahaziel the son of Zechariah…in the midst of the assembly: Out of this huge group gathered together, the Spirit of the LORD came upon one man to speak to the entire assembly.
 This was a spontaneous word of prophecy that came as God’s people waited before Him and sought Him.

 c.
 Do not be afraid nor dismayed because of this great multitude, for the battle is not yours, but God’s: The threat was real – there really was a great multitude dedicated to destroying Judah.
 Yet the command was to not be afraid nor dismayed, because the battle was God’s battle.
 He would fight on behalf of Judah against this great multitude.

 2. (16-17) The command to stand and believe.

 a.
-Tomorrow go down against them: This was an important command, because one might think that because of the promise of 2 Chronicles 20:15, Judah would not even have to show up at the battle and perhaps God wanted them to stay in Jerusalem and pray.
-Yet God wanted them to go out to battle against the enemy and He would use their participation in the battle.
+Tomorrow go down against them: This was an important command.
+One might think that because of the promise of 2 Chronicles 20:15, Judah would not even have to show up at the battle and perhaps God wanted them to stay in Jerusalem and pray.
+Yet, God wanted them to go out to battle against the enemy and He would use their participation in the battle.

 b.
 They will surely come up by the Ascent of Ziz: God knew the plans of the attacking armies precisely and He relayed this information to the king and people of Judah.